-The Forth Road Bridge is ready reopen to heavy goods vehicles at 23:00 tonight, after complex repair works were completed last night as planned and monitoring showed the load-bearing capacity of the structure has been restored.
+The Forth Road Bridge is ready to reopen to heavy goods vehicles at 23:00 tonight after complex repair works were completed last night as planned and monitoring showed the load-bearing capacity of the structure has been restored.

 New brackets and cables are now taking the load at the critical northeast, southeast and southwest main span tower legs.
 Monitoring and tests carried out by Amey engineers confirmed that the bridge can now take unrestricted HGVs and operate safely.